camgunz/sst/README.md

   - Low memory usage
 - Does not use regular expressions

+SST's parser is thread-aware: multiple parsers may be assigned on a 1:1 basis to multiple threads.

+SST's templates are thread-safe: templates may be rendered by multiple threads simultaneously.

+SST deals strictly in UTF-8.

 ## A template engine in C?
 Are you out of your mind?

 Maybe.
 Here's the plan to avoid disaster: